Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan LSAT Practice Tests

-This means that you will have access to 70+ real LSATs.
+This means that you will have access to 59+ real LSATs.
 While this is about the same benefit you get with most other prep courses, it is the best you can get.

-There is no better form of practice than using real LSATs under exam-like conditions.
-In addition, as part of Kaplan’s required study plan, you must take 3 full-length diagnostic tests.
+In addition, as part of Kaplan’s required study plan, you must take 4 full-length LSAT practice exams in the official test environment.

-Following each practice LSAT, you will get your test results in the form of a “Smart Report,” which gives you targeted and detailed feedback about where you performed well and where you, well, have opportunity for improvement.
+Following each practice LSAT, you will get your test results in the form of a “Performance Report,” which gives you targeted and detailed feedback about where you performed well and where you, well, have opportunity for improvement.

 I think this feature is of great benefit for zeroing in on where you need work.
-Almost everyone will need help in at least one particular type of problem, and the Smart Report will call that right out for you.
+Almost everyone will need help in at least one particular type of problem, and the Performance Report will call that right out for you.

-In addition to the Smart Reports, Kaplan also provides you with personalized recommendations on where you need supplemental work.
+In addition to the Performance Reports, Kaplan also provides you with personalized recommendations on where you need supplemental work.
 These recommendations come from Kaplan’s internal analysis of practice tests you have taken, as well as every single in-lesson practice problem and drill you encounter.

 My personal opinion is that this additional personalized recommendation is helpful, but also somewhat overwhelming.